Beth Harwell

-Beth Halteman Harwell (born July 24, 1957, in Norristown, Pennsylvania) is a member of the board of directors of the Tennessee Valley Authority and the former Speaker of the Tennessee House of Representatives.
+Beth Halteman Harwell (born July 24, 1957, in Norristown, Pennsylvania) was a member of the board of directors of the Tennessee Valley Authority and the former Speaker of the Tennessee House of Representatives.
 She served as State Representative for Nashville and is a former chair of the Tennessee Republican Party.
 First elected to the Tennessee House of Representatives in 1988, Harwell served as a Republican Minority Whip and Commerce Committee chair before being elected to the Speakership.
 She is the first woman to serve as Tennessee's Speaker of the House.
 In 2017, she announced her candidacy for governor of Tennessee in the 2018 election.

 College and early career

 In 1978 Harwell received her Bachelor of Arts from Lipscomb University.
 She received a Ph.D. from Vanderbilt University.
 She is married to Samuel Harwell.
 The couple has three children.

 Harwell received the Small Business award from the National Federation of Independent Business.
 Her husband Sam Harwell is the founder of Big Time Toys, LLC.